andrefmonteiro/andrefmonteiro/README.md

 👋 Hey all!

-I’m André Monteiro, a beginner web developer from Porto, Portugal 🇵🇹
+I’m André Monteiro, from Porto, Portugal 🇵🇹

 I'm learning web development – I've used HTML and CSS and I'm currently writing my first JavaScript programs.
 I've also programmed in Python in the past, which made me appreciate software even more.